-How does the Program Work?
+How Does the Program Work?

 The authorized farmer enters the amount of the purchase and the date on the voucher and asks the participant to sign the voucher.
 The signature must match the signature on the front of their voucher folder.
 The farmer then validates the vouchers with a stamp provided by the Department of Health.
 The back of the voucher is stamped with the farmer’s bank account number and deposited into his or her bank account for payment.

-How to apply to be an Authorized Farmer:
+How to Apply to be an Authorized Farmer:

 Individuals must annually apply for and receive farmer authorization in order to participate in the FMNP/SFMNP.
 The program does not limit the number of farmers who may become authorized.
 A farmer authorized to accept program vouchers may accept vouchers at any market in the state, depending on the acceptance by the local market.